Jos Verstappen

 Following his departure, Verstappen moved to A1 Grand Prix with the Netherlands for the 2005–06 season, achieving his sole victory in the South Africa feature race.
 He then competed in sportscar racing in 2008, winning both the 24 Hours of Le Mans and the Le Mans Series in the LMP2 class with Van Merksteijn.
 In rallying, he contested the 2022 Ypres Rally as an independent entrant, and has competed in the European Rally Championship since 2025.
 Since 2002, Verstappen has coached and managed his son Max from karting at an early age to winning four Formula One World Drivers' Championship titles.
-Max's successes in the sport have renewed public scrutiny of Verstappen, who has faced several allegations of assault spanning two decades.
+Max's success in the sport have renewed public scrutiny of Verstappen, who has faced several allegations of assault spanning two decades.

 Early career

-Verstappen began karting at the age of 8, and was participating in national competitions not long after.
-In 1984 he became Dutch junior champion.
+Verstappen began karting at the age of eight, and was participating in national competitions not long after.
+In 1984, he became Dutch junior champion.
 Verstappen remained successful, becoming a two-class Karting European Champion in 1989, a feat that remained unmatched until his son Max in 2013.

-At the end of 1991 he made the transition to car racing.
+At the end of 1991, Verstappen made the transition to car racing.
 He drove in Formula Opel Lotus, a class in which identical cars compete against each other.
 He won the European championship in his first year, and got an offer to drive in Formula Three with Van Amersfoort Racing, who also developed other drivers such as Christijan Albers, Tom Coronel and Bas Leinders.
 During that European winter season, he raced in New Zealand Formula Atlantic.
 Subsequently, in German Formula Three, he won several international competitions, including the 1993 Marlboro Masters and the German Formula 3 championship.